facebook

 A Little About Me

 I have been speaking publicly for more than 20 years ranging from keynoting conferences to small church groups.
-I have also appeared on television shows, radio, and been profiled in newspapers and magazines.
+Also, I have appeared on television, radio, and been profiled in newspapers and magazines.

-The last 20 years of my life have been dedicated to art.
-In the last decade, in particular, I have worked on the relationship between art and Christianity.
-I hold an MFA in painting, an MS in art history, and am currently working on a Ph.D. in art history and aesthetics focusing on the relationship between art & religion.
-My teaching has been at both religious and secular universities in the areas of studio art, art history, and religious studies.
-I currently teach at Lee University in Cleveland, TN.
+The last 25 years of my life have been dedicated to art.
+I specialize in the relationship between art and Christianity.
+I hold an MFA in painting, MS in art history, and am a Ph.D. candidate in art history and aesthetics focusing on the relationship between art & religion.
+My teaching has been at both religious and secular universities in studio art, art history, and religious studies.
+Currently, heads the art program at at Lee University in Cleveland, TN.

-My wife, Pamela, and I have been married for twenty-five years and we have five children together.
-Our family currently lives in South Eastern Tennessee.
-Area.
+My wife, Pamela, and I have been married for over thirty years and we have five children together.
+Our family presently resides in South Eastern Tennessee.
 In my free time, I enjoy reading, basketball, and watching fantasy and science fiction.

 Back to Top